Skip to Content

 Poor Materials and Construction

-• Secure with screws, not staples.
+• Secure with screws, not staples, for better structural integrity.

 Birdhouse Placement Strategies